Categories & Criteria

 All submissions should provide evidence of success, or a product within the market during this period.

-Entries are invited from financial institutions – or organisations that have partnered with FIs – that have utilised Open Banking data to bring new products to market, offer more value to customers or streamline processes.
+Entries are invited from financial institutions – or organisations that have partnered with FIs – that have utilised Open Banking, Open Finance or Smart Data to bring new products to market, streamline processes and deliver better outcomes for consumers and SMEs.

 Judges will be looking for evidence of success in the following criteria: